Ear Eczema: Symptoms, Causes, Prevention, & Treatment Options

 Infographic: Oil Massage For Ear Eczema

 Ear eczema can be annoying and painful.
 Though there is no cure for this condition, you can soothe a flare-up by doing oil massages.
-Massaging your ears with diluted tea tree oil may help moisturize the skin and soothe inflammation.
+Massaging your ears with diluted tea tree oil may help moisturize the skin and soothe otitis externa inflammation and redness of the external ear canal.

 Check out the infographic below to learn how to massage your ears the right way.